besaoct/justy/README.md

 ### `slugify`

-Generates a slug from a title and an optional author.
+Generates a slug(unique) from a title and an optional author.

 ```typescript
 function slugify(title: string, author: string = 'guest'): string;